beluramondelli/makeSpace/README.md

 ```
 ./node_modules/.bin/cypress open
 ```

-- In the Cypress window select `bookAppointment.feature`.
+- In the Cypress window you can configure the browser in which the suite will run.
-A new Chrome browser will be visible runing the test suite.
+- Select `bookAppointment.feature`.
+A new browser will be visible runing the test suite.